nj-vs-vh/pyindigo/README.md

 #### Property schemas

 Properties can be instantiated from Python code directly, but it requires copy-pasting property and item names, as `add_item` and `add_rule` methods are intended to be called from C extension code, not high-level Python code.
-To create properties conviniently and idiomatically, `PropertySchema` objects are used.
+To create properties conviniently and idiomatically, `PropertySchema` objects can be used.
 These are helper objects defined in [`pyindigo.core.properties.schemas`](https://github.com/nj-vs-vh/pyindigo/blob/main/src/pyindigo/core/properties/schemas.py), that store information from [property tables](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/PROPERTIES.md) in a convenient, ready-to-use way.
 Example:

 ```python
 # namespace classes